 On July 11th, 2012, the United States Court of Appeals for the Fourth Circuit affirmed a decision by the United States Bankruptcy Court for the Eastern District of North Carolina that developed a new method of calculating household size.
 Before this case, there were three methods that courts looked at to determine household size.
-The “heads on beds” approach simply counts the number of people who have lived at the household.
+The “heads on beds” approach simply counts the number of people who have lived in the household.
 The income tax dependent method counts any dependent that the Debtor could claim on their income tax return.
 Finally, the economic unit approach counts any person that the Debtor actually supports financially.
 Each of these methods has problems associated with them.
 Jurisdictions vary on what approach to take based on which method a judge feels works best under the Bankruptcy Code.

 Each child is assigned a number based on their percentage of time in the house.
-They then totaled these numbers up and came to number which they applied as the household size.
+They then totaled these numbers up and came to a number which they applied as the household size.
 For example, if there are 3 children and the youngest child lives in the house all year (1), the middle child lives in the house for half the year (.5) and the oldest child lives in the house for 3 months out of the year (.25) their total would be 1.75.
 With that, the court determined that the five children constituted 2.59 members of the household which they rounded up to three.
-Three children plus two adults adds up to five and this is what the court said the household size must be.
+Three children plus two adults add up to five.
+And, this is what the court said the household size must be.

 If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.